-Songs are a great way to get the tribe up and moving, engaged and kick enthusiasm up a couple of notches.
-There are many songs that will fit into tribe meetings.
+Songs are a great way to get the crew up and moving, engaged and kick enthusiasm up a couple of notches.
+There are many songs that will fit into crew meetings.
 Some will be fast, while others will be slow.
 Have fun by joining in an activity that crosses the generations.

 Tips For the Song Leader

-The song leader can measurably assist in having a successful tribe songfest.
+The song leader can measurably assist in having a successful crew songfest.
 It‘s important to sing for quality as well as noise.

 - Be enthusiastic!
 Help members enjoy singing.

 - Know the songs that you are leading.
 Begin with a song that most of the dads and children know and enjoy.

 - Sing with the group and have fun yourself!

 - Give information about the background of the song if you know it.